Slider Image 1 Content

 There are two infamous ways a lot of people view Valentine’s Day, and I’m assuming you fall under one of these categories (or did at one point in your life) if you’re reading this now:

-- Valentine’s Day is holiday created for consumers so they blow money, spike February numbers for businesses and to create a bunch of pointless hype in general.
+- Valentine’s Day is a holiday created for consumers so they blow money, spike February numbers for businesses, and create a bunch of pointless hype in general.

 - Valentine’s Day sucks because I’m not in a relationship/single and screw everyone else.